mpg-age-bioinformatics/cluster_first_steps/llm/README.md

 - [Example use of MAGE-LLM key with Python](api-key-python.md)

 > [!CAUTION]
-> LLM output can be hallucinated, incomplete, or flawed.
-Review and validate generated code, commands, conclusions, and suggested analyses before using or executing them.
+> MAGE-LLM is accessible only from the institute network and is currently experimental.
+The available open-weight models are hosted internally within the MPCDF network and run on a small cluster.
+Responses may be slow or temporarily unavailable during concurrent use.
+As with any other LLM, outputs may be inaccurate or incomplete.
+Always review generated code, commands, analyses, and conclusions.
 >
-> The available open-weight LLMs are hosted internally within the MPCDF network and run on limited, shared GPU resources.
-They may not be as capable as larger commercial models, and responses can become slower, time out, or fail when many users access the service at the same time.
-If this happens, wait briefly and try again.
+> Users are responsible for ensuring that submitted prompts, files, and data comply with applicable institutional, project, and data-protection policies, and for assessing the permissions, telemetry, and data-handling practices of any third-party plugins they use.

 ## Feedback